conduktor/conduktor-docs/docs/platform/03-navigation/01-console/topics/02-topic-consume/most-recent.md

 :::tip

 :::info HOW
-In most cases, it will give you `500 / partitions` messages, per partition.
+In most cases, it will give you `500 / num_partitions` messages, per partition.
 If your topic has:
 **10** partitions, Most Recent **500** will give you **50** messages per partition.
 **2 **partitions, Most Recent **500** will give you **250** messages per partition.